AtteqCom/zsl/README.md

 ### Pipeline

 Current pipeline tries to copy previous Travis runs.
 It runs tox target seperately and on a tag push will create deploy.

+#### Tox Docker image

+Gitlab pipeline runs inside a docker image which is defined in `docker/Dockerfile.tox`.
+Currently we manually configure, build and push it to gitlab container registry.
+So to update the container follow this steps.

+When pushing for the first time run, you have to create an access token and login to atteq gitlab container registry.
+Go to https://gitlab.atteq.com/atteq/z-service-layer/zsl/-/settings/access_tokens and create a token to read/write to registry.
+Then run

+`docker login registry.gitlab.atteq.com:443`

+To build/push the image:

+1. Build image locally.

+    `docker build -t zsl/tox-env -f docker/Dockerfile.tox`

+2. Tag image.

+    `docker tag zsl/tox-env registry.gitlab.atteq.com:443/atteq/z-service-layer/zsl/tox-env:latest`

+3. Push image.

+    `docker push registry.gitlab.atteq.com:443/atteq/z-service-layer/zsl/tox-env:latest`

+4. Update image hash in `.gitlab-ci.yml`. (copy from build output or `docker images --digests`).